-Robert D. Austin is a Fellow of Cutter's Business Technology & Digital Transformation Strategies and Data Analytics & Digital Technologies practices and a member of Arthur D. Little's AMP open consulting network.
-He is a former editor of Cutter Benchmark Review and a regular speaker at the annual Cutter Summit.
+Robert D. Austin is a Cutter Consortium Fellow and a member of Arthur D. Little's AMP open consulting network.
+He is a regular speaker at the annual Cutter Summit and often delivers Cutter Bootcamps.
 Dr. Austin served as a professor on the faculty at Harvard Business School for more than a decade, and then as Professor of Management of Innovation & Digital Transformation at the Copenhagen Business School in Denmark.
 He is currently Professor of Information Systems at Ivey Business School in Canada and an affiliated faculty member at Harvard Medical School.

 For many years, Dr. Austin served as Chair of Harvard Business School’s (HBS) executive program for CIOs and is a former HBS Professor in economics, financial reporting, IT, and operations management for MBAs and executives.
 He has served on numerous boards, especially for technology companies.
 He is a member of the international jury for the CIO 100 Awards, a judge for MIT Sloan’s International CIO Leadership Award, and has advised the European Commission on “e-Competencies for Innovation” and “e-Leadership.”